torigrosskopf/deep-learning/Optimizing an EGFR Binder via OpenFold/README.md

 except subprocess.CalledProcessError as captured: print(captured)
 ```
 The next cell of this notebook was also an initialization cell.
-It accessed and installed model weights from aqlaboratory GitHub - code can run with either AlphaFold or OpenFold configurations.
-It also accessed the Amazon Web Service (AWS) registry, which holds data for OpenFold.
+It accesses and installs model weights from aqlaboratory GitHub - code can run with either AlphaFold or OpenFold configurations.
+It also accesses the Amazon Web Service (AWS) registry, which holds data for OpenFold.

 ```
 # Download model weights